How We Operate

 Thoughtful implementation from the start

 We help teams think critically about AI adoption, particularly around use cases that risk perpetuating biases or causing harm.
-Technology decisions have consequences; we help organizations make them deliberately.
+Technology decisions have consequences; we help organisations make them deliberately.

 As a solo operation in its first year, formal sustainability reporting would be performative.
 I'm focused on building good practices from the ground up rather than creating reporting structures that don't yet make sense at this scale.